-The COVID-19 Socioeconomic Recovery Data Insight Platform is a project of the United Nations Development Programme (UNDP).
+The COVID-19 Data Futures Platform is a project of the United Nations Development Programme (UNDP).
 UNDP works to eradicate poverty while protecting the planet.
 We help countries develop strong policies, skills, partnerships and institutions so they can sustain their progress.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.